2013–14 Bolton Wanderers F.C. season: January

 In their first home game of the new year, Bolton went 2–0 down in the first twenty minutes of the game against Middlesbrough.
 With nine minutes gone, Zat Knight lost the ball on the edge of the box, allowing Mustapha Carayol to play in.
 Following this, an error in communication between Knight and Andy Lonergan resulted in an over-hit backpass which let Curtis Main steal in to bag Middlesbrough's second.
-Alex Baptiste then scored his fourth goal of the season before half-time, and David N'Gog scored in the final minute of normal time to rescue the point for Bolton.
+Alex Baptiste then scored his fourth goal of the season before half-time, and David Ngog scored in the final minute of normal time to rescue the point for Bolton.
 In their next game, Bolton were thoroughly beaten by Reading at the Madejski Stadium.
 Adam Le Fondre scored a first half hat-trick within 33 minutes, before Pavel Pogrebnyak added a fourth after Alex Baptiste handled in the box to concede a penalty.
 The half-time scoreline was then nearly doubled; Kaspars Gorkšs, Hope Akpan and Nick Blackman making it seven.
-Sanmi Odelusi assisted David N'Gog's consolation goal, with two minutes remaining in the game.
+Sanmi Odelusi assisted David Ngog's consolation goal, with two minutes remaining in the game.
 Bolton lost for the third time running in all competitions, going down 2–1 to QPR at Loftus Road, Jay Spearing scoring his first of the season via a deflection in the last ten minutes.